 - Rate of return.

-Dividends – don’t you know – are a HUGE part of stock market returns.
+And for the record, dividends – don’t you know – are a HUGE part of stock market returns.

 This means as part of wealth-building you must at least consider the compounding power that reinvesting dividends delivered from dividend paying stocks can deliver.